raid-toolkit/raid-toolkit-sdk/src/Shared/Extensibility/BREAKING.md

 </details>

+### `IGameInstance`

+The `IGameInstance` type was split into `IGameInstance` and `ILoadedGameInstance`.
+This was don't for nullable correctness of when certain properties are available and when they have yet to be initialized.

+Additionally, the `Properties` propertybag was removed in favor of extensions using `IExtensionStorage` for arbitrary global or per-account storage.

+### `IMenuEntry`

+`IMenuEntry` has deprecated `Image` in favor of a more portable `ImageUrl` property.

+## Backward compatible breaks

+### Constructor updates

+Many new constructors were added to types to provide stricter nullability usage.
+As part of this change, all default constructors are marked as obsolete intended for deserialization only.
+You should change to using the new parameterized constructors where possible.

 ### Interface Removals

 The following interfaces were not intended for use by extensions and have been removed from public libraries: